IBM/data-pre-processing-with-pywren/README.md

 ## Flow

 1. PyWren client stores code and data to object storage
-1. PyWren client invokes stored actions to run in parellel using IBM Cloud Functions
+1. PyWren client invokes stored actions to run in parallel using IBM Cloud Functions
 1. PyWren server-side runtime processes the data from object storaage
 1. PyWren server-side runtime monitors the execution of the functions and returns results back to object storage
 1. PwWren client retrieves results from object storage